duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Teachers can teach that there has been consideration of using autonomous systems for militarization.
 This could be for making military based decisions or using these systems to take action on made military decisions.

-See also: Students can watch this video to learn more about Slaughterbots: https://www.youtube.com/watch?v=9CO6M2HsoIA
+See also: Students can watch this [video](https://www.youtube.com/watch?v=9CO6M2HsoIA) to learn more about Slaughterbots

 #### International Traffic in Arms Regulations (ITAR)